How to Deal With Negative People: A Step-by-Step Guide

 They cannot see that their complaining is adding to their dissatisfaction with life.

-Everyone else is wrong.
+They think everyone else is wrong.
 They are the only people who are ever right.

 Seriously, how can everyone else be so stupid all the time?
 Between co-workers, clients, and even friends, negative people often feel like the only intelligent people on earth.